jasonmacduffie/isles-of-maga/atmosphere.md

 Atmosphere
 ==========
-Evil beings infest our world.
-Their names are Ignorance, Superstition, and Bigotry: the most sinister and tyrannical monsters your adventurers will face.
-The Isles of Maga has misanthropic creatures, to be sure, but most are animalistic and merely following their instincts.
-Even the Demon Lords are not "evil" per se, but have natures that are alien to us.
 My purpose for writing the Isles of Maga setting is to illustrate a world that allows for epic adventures, balanced with a nuanced understanding of moral conflict.
 The major points are these:

 - **White to Grey Morality:** No man chooses evil because it is evil; he only mistakes it for happiness, the good he seeks.
 Although corruption, greed, and extremism plague Maga, few people have truly misanthropic intentions.
 A villain in your campaign who commits extreme wrongdoing should be working at a good end, albeit in the completely wrong way.